 Art & Design

-The Department has two large well-equipped specialist rooms with an adjoining kiln room and is led by Mr Hordern, an Art specialist, and Head of Facility and Ms MacNaughton, an Art specialist and by the Faculties Technician Alice Foxen.
-Producing consistently good results, the Department ensures all schemes of study cover the traditional aspects of Art and Design, material topics such as painting, sculpture and printmaking, whilst recognising the need to teach specific contemporary skill sets in digital media and photography.
+It produces consistently excellent results, above national averages.
+The Department ensures all schemes of study cover the traditional aspects of Art and Design, material topics such as painting, sculpture and printmaking, whilst recognising the need to teach specific contemporary skill sets in digital media and photography.

 Key Stage 3